 View > Color empty events

 Defines, whether the blank spaces in the transcription that do not contain an event should have a coloured tint when viewed on the screen.
 The colour will not be included in the output.
 The shading colour is preset to „grey“ and can be changed by using Format > Edit format table.
-In the dialogue, go to „EMPTY-EDITOR“ and then click the Edit button beside the entry „Background color“, in order to pick your colour.
+In the dialog, go to „EMPTY-EDITOR“ and then click the Edit button beside the entry „Background color“, in order to pick your colour.

 The calculation of the coloured shading is time consuming.
-Therefore it is advisable to deactivated this option for larger transcriptions, as this will make the Editor work significantly faster.
+Therefore it is advisable to deactivate this option for larger transcriptions, as this will make the EEditor work significantly faster.